Exotic invasive plants of the Northeast

 Policy in Natural Areas.

-Since our natural areas have been the location of long term ecological research for many decades, some of which monitors the spread of invasive plants, a policy for these areas is still under consideration.
+Since our natural areas have been the location of long term ecological research for many decades, some of which monitors the spread of invasive plants, invasive plant control must occur on a case by case basis, and include consultation faculty who may utilize the area in question for research or teaching.
+A policy for these areas is still under consideration.